Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 Don’t allow fear to keep you from finding your treasure.

-You may be scared to start or continue the journey to find your purpose.
+You may be scared to start or continue your journey of self-discovery.
 Do it anyway.
 Do not be afraid.
-And even if you are.
-Do it anyway.
+And even if you are, do it anyway.

 Don’t let fear stop you from obeying what’s in your heart.